 It is also important to understand that even if you identify property as “separate property” in a prenup, your separate property can become marital property for purposes of division in a divorce.
 As part of the Prenuptial Agreement process, it is critical to understand how to handle your separate property during your marriage if you wish to keep your “separate property” separate.

-For all of these reasons, anyone who is seeking to have a Prenuptial Agreement prepared, enforced or nullified, should consult with an attorney who has experience in aggressively litigating these types of agreements.
-To avoid potential pitfalls, anyone wishing to enter into a prenup should consult with their respective attorneys well in advance (several months) of their planned wedding date.
+For these reasons, anyone seeking to have a Prenuptial Agreement prepared, enforced or nullified, should consult with an attorney who has experience in litigating these types of agreements.
+To avoid potential pitfalls, anyone considering a prenup should consult with their attorney well in advance of a wedding date.
 There is no “perfect” number of days before a wedding to ensure the validity of a prenuptial agreement.
 However, it can become a point of contention when enforcing the agreement at the time of divorce.